osfa/impostor-log-viewer/README.md

    npm run start
    ```

+4. You need to symlink in all-run-log.json from your impostor app repo to impostor-log-viewer. something like:

+`ln -s <path to EXTREMELY-EPIC-BUILD/>/mood_snapshots/all-run-log.json ..<path to log viewer>/webapp/all-run-log.json`

+Logs should automatically update.

-4. Open your browser to `http://localhost:5173`
+5. Open your browser to `http://localhost:5173`

 ## Usage